alphagov/inside-government-admin-guide/organisations-groups/feature-documents-home-page.md

 Feature documents with photos on your home page to draw attention to current stories or important publications or announcements.

-Each organisation can feature up to 6 documents (eg news stories, publications, speeches, consultations) on its home page.
+Each organisation can feature up to 6 documents (eg collections, detailed guides, news stories, publications, speeches, consultations) on its home page.

 ![Homepage 1](homepage-1.png)